deividAlfa/stm32_soldering_iron_controller/Readme_files/boards.md

 <img src="/Readme_files/boards/ksger_v3_4.jpg">

 ## Quicko F072 / F103
-The board is the same for both, only the cpu changes.<br>
+The board is the same for both, only the cpu changes, has a 7-pin OLED connector.<br>
 Check whether it has a STM32F072 or STM32F103 and choose the correct firmware accordingly.<br>
 <br>
 <img src="/Readme_files/boards/quicko.jpg">